DockerDemos/vm-docker-bench/README.md

     docker pull $REPO/webbench
     docker run -d -p 80:80 $REPO/webbench

-Then, from the secondary host (in this case, my laptop), the following script was run to initiate the Apache Benchmark tests, grabbing the contents of the index.php "Hello World" file one million (1,000,000) times, with four requests at a time:
+Then, from a remote host (in this case, my laptop), the following script was run to initiate the Apache Benchmark tests, grabbing the contents of the index.php "Hello World" file one million (1,000,000) times, with four requests at a time:

     #!/bin/bash
     # This image was uploaded to our private repository